AFT Embarks on Nationwide Get-Out-the-Vote Election Bus Tour

 “This is an election of contrasts.
 Who is fighting for democracy?
 Who is tackling the concerns that keep people up at night?
 On the other hand, who prefers to stoke resentment, anger and fear—rather than find solutions to our biggest problems?”

 As extremist politicians try to dissemble and divide, AFT members are focused on what kids and communities need to recover and thrive.
 The tour will elevate the work they do every day to make a difference in the lives of kids, patients and communities.

-During the bus tour, speakers will drive home the message that everyone in America should have the freedom to pursue a better life, with justice and dignity guaranteed.
-And with early voting in full swing, they will make it clear that it is vital that we vote, and that we get our communities out to vote too.
+Speakers will drive home the message that everyone in America should have the freedom to pursue a better life, with justice and dignity guaranteed.
+And with early voting in full swing, they will make it clear that it is vital that we vote, and get our communities out to vote too.

 “Together, we are fighting for the freedom to live in a democracy, to have a voice in that democracy, and—for each of us, particularly our kids—to have a pathway to the middle class,” Weingarten said.